curlpipe/ox/README.md

 - :eye: UI that shows you the state of the editor and file
 - :computer_mouse: You can move the cursor and select text with your mouse
 - :writing_hand: Convenient shortcuts when writing code
+- :crossed_swords: Multi-editing features such as multiple cursors and recordable macros
+- :window: Splits to view multiple documents on the same screen at the same time

 ### Robustness